 (b) This was entitled "Cold Country".
 It was encrypted using a monoalphabetic substitution cipher.
 A monoalphabetic substitution cipher works similarly to a Caesar cipher.
 However, instead of just shifting the alphabet cyclically by a fixed amount to get the mapping defined for each letter, the alphabet is permuted (reordered) arbitrarily.
 In other words, in such a cipher the key is a permutation of the alphabet which tells what letter "A" maps to, what letter "B" maps to, etc. If the alphabet has 29 letters, the number of keys is now 29!
 Why?
+(A key for each possible combinations.)
 The original message here was in English, so there are only 26 letters.
 How many possible keys are there?
+(26!)